-Division web liaisons work with both their division leadership and APA’s divisions web content specialists to keep their division's website updated.
-APA’s divisions web content specialists depend on the web liaisons to inform them of changes within the division that should be reflected on the website and to share highlights of key news, events and other goings-on within the division that should be featured online.
+Division web liaisons work with both their division leadership and APA’s divisions web editors to keep their division's website updated.
+APA’s divisions web editors depend on the web liaisons to inform them of changes within the division that should be reflected on the website and to share highlights of key news, events and other goings-on within the division that should be featured online.

 We encourage division web liaisons to follow these best practices for generating website content so that they can communicate effectively with their division and with APA to keep their website updated.